 Bat Box - Single

-Handmade from 18mm cedar this single chamber Bat Box is built to last and may attract the more common British Bat such as the Pipistrelles.
+Handmade from highest grade Larch timber this single chamber Bat Box is built to last and may attract the more common British Bat such as the Pipistrelles.
 You can put up just one box or groups of about three boxes - bats like to move from one box to another during the day and from season to season as temperatures change.
 Put the boxes as high as possible above the ground to avoid predators - some species of bat such as noctules prefer roosts at least 3 - 5 metres off the ground.

 Includes: Fixing bracket and screws